Australian Biological Resources Study

 Introduction

-Adult gnathiids are marine benthic isopods but the praniza larva is sometimes ectoparasitic on fishes.
+Adult gnathiids are marine benthic isopods but the praniza larva is ectoparasitic on fishes.
 The family is cosmopolitan in coastal to deep-sea environments with numerous species (Monod 1926; Camp 1988).
 Monod (1926) who studied the biology of this most unusual group of isopods recognised six genera but until recently most were treated in the genus Gnathia.

 Holdich & Harrison's (1980) review of the Australian fauna was superceded by that of Cohen & Poore (1994) who described 27 new species from Australia.
 They also presented a phylogenetic analysis which differentiated ten genera.
 Although the family has long been regarded as belonging to a separate suborder of the Isopoda, Wägele (1989), Brusca & Wilson (1991) and Dreyer & Wägele (2001) concluded that the family is derived from cirolanid- or cymothoid-like ancestors.
 More recently, Svavarsson & Gísladóttir (2002) published a list of species, one of them new.